YoxiTec/YoxiTec/README.md

 - 👋 Hi, I’m @YoxiTec
 - 👀 I’m interested in combining the field of Geotechnical Engineering with Data Science and ML
 - 🌱 I’m currently learning Machine Learning Skills
+- 🎓 I'm currently doing a Master's degree in Geotechnical Engineering in Tampere University Finland
 - 📫 How to reach me https://www.linkedin.com/in/yohan-perera-421974170/
 - 💞️ Stay Blessed 💞️
 <!---